 Our members’ holistic approach to eliminating poverty targets the root causes of social inequalities through locally appropriate responses.
 In partnership with local communities, and other international and national agencies, this work continues to make a difference to the lives of the poorest.
 Misean Cara is governed by a Board of Directors elected by our members and is committed to implementing sector best practices to ensure that our processes and work are safe, effective, robust and transparent.

 Scope of the policy

-- This document sets out Misean Cara’s Safeguarding Policy and Procedures.
+- This document sets out Misean Cara’s Child and Vulnerable Adult Safeguarding Policy and Procedures.
 All staff, volunteers, consultants and Board members are required to comply with the policy, procedures and practices set out in this document.